 (iii) the decision to refuse admission was not one which a reasonable* admission authority would have made in the circumstances of the case.

-*In legal meaning of the word reasonable.
+*In the legal meaning of the word 'reasonable'.

 Submit your appeal online to Oxfordshire County Council.
 Please note: you will need Adobe Reader version 7 or above to complete the form.
-You can download latest version of.
+You can download the latest version of.